kirbysayshi/kirbysayshi.github.com/_posts/2020-03-25-the-functions-you-need-for-arg-parsing.md

 run();
 ```

-## You Still Have To Answer Questions Regardless
+## You Still Have to Answer the Same Questions

-If I'd used a library for this example, I'd have to answer all of these questions regardless:
+If I'd used a library for this example, I'd have to answer all of these questions, regardless:

 - Deciding what logic to apply to a "command" and to a "flag".
 - Which combinations are valid, which are not.
-- How does the library handle errors?
-Does it throw?
+- How to handle errors?
+Throw?
 When?
-Does it return a parsed result that you have to check?
-That just spreads complexity throughout your code.
+Return a parsed result that you have to check?
-- If arguments are invalid, does it exit the process automatically?
+- If arguments are invalid, should I exit the process automatically?
 Does it output "help" when it exits?

-Digging through documentation (or lack thereof) or examples for answers to all these questions weighs me down :)
+Digging through documentation (or lack thereof) or examples for answers to all these questions weighs me down when I could instead just choose for the specific situation I need.

 ## Real World Example